Skip to content

 Despite (sometimes very strong) efforts to bring them back, local and federal politics all over the world make it hard to pull languages back from such a point.
 Economics, media, and even everyday social interactions all play a role in discouraging people from engaging with these languages.

-Even something as seemingly simple as recording a dying language can be far more complicated when all the dialects come into play, and some have to be prioritized over others.
+Even something as seemingly simple as recording a dying language can be far more complicated when considering the multitude of dialects that are spoken.
+It’s not easy to preserve them all.
+(Shoshoni, for example, has 16 dialects, many of them far more endangered than others!)

 These languages, unfortunately, can’t be helped beyond a certain point.